AdityaGarg8/git-credential-email/README.md

         smtpAuth = OAUTHBEARER
   ```

-  **Note: Make sure you have atleast version 2.1800 of perl's [Authen::SASL](https://metacpan.org/dist/Authen-SASL) library in order to be able to use XOAUTH2 and OAUTHBEARER.**
+  **Note: Make sure you have atleast version 2.1800 of perl's [Authen::SASL](https://metacpan.org/dist/Authen-SASL) library in order to be able to use XOAUTH2 and OAUTHBEARER.
+You can run `cpan install Authen::SASL` to install the latest version of this library.**

 ## Deleting the stored authentication details